esoto6/homelab/README.md

 ### Infrastructure

 The homelab runs on a dedicated machine with Proxmox as the hypervisor.
-The hardware has 4 cores, 16GM RAM, and SSD storage which is sufficient K3s.
+The hardware has 4 cores, 16GM RAM, and SSD storage which is sufficient for K3s.
 This setup is designed to get me introduced to new tools and technologies and expand to dedicated hardware in the future utilizing old hardware running Kubernetes.

 ### Pre-Requisites
 - Helm